 The resolution: Taking time to bask in the satisfaction of a delicious meal

 After the climax comes the last 5-10% of the page count, in which the resolution following the climax is unpacked, any final subplots and lingering questions are resolved, and the readers get a glimpse at the new normal for the world and your characters.
 Although this section is necessarily short (it becomes boring to linger too long), it is still important, as it gives your audience some space to absorb the impact of the climax as well as to savor the satisfaction of arriving at the end of a well-told tale.
 Getting this part right ensures that your readers will end on the emotional note of your choosing and solidifies their final impression of your book.

 Hallmarks of a powerful resolution include:

 A satisfying resolution has a feeling of finality, of the characters’ lives returning to a (new) stable configuration.
-The ultimate story might not yet be over (in the case of series), but at least for today the conflict has been resolved and the tempest has blown past.
-Additionally, any loose threads (subplots) need to be tied up by the end of the story, or your readers will experience an unpleasant feeling that you forgot something important or that things ended before they should.
+The ultimate story might not be over just yet (in the case of a series), but at least for today the conflict has been resolved and the tempest has blown past.
+Additionally, any loose threads (subplots) need to be tied up by the end of the story, or your readers will experience an unpleasant feeling that you forgot something or that the tale concluded too abruptly.
 You should take a few scenes to celebrate the success of your central characters as well, so that your audience can vicariously share in the emotions arising from the completion of their difficult journey.

 A good resolution should be clear.
 Any remaining mysteries should be put to rest by this point (whether the characters learn their truth or not).
 It is fine if the reader doesn’t know how every situation resolves, but in this case they should know that they weren’t told and not feel like the author simply never went back and addressed the issue.
 A bit of ambiguity is fine too (was the villain truly defeated?), but only if this is deliberate and not an unintended artifact of being vague.